 2. Foundation Plan – This is a dimensioned foundation plan for estimating and planning, not for construction.
-You will need to have an engineer design your foundation based your site-specific conditions.
+Because this is a stock plan and not designed for a specific site, it is our strong recommendation you have an engineer design your foundation based your site-specific conditions.

 4. Exterior Elevations – Four exterior views of the house

-5. Roof Plan – Birds eye view showing all ridges, valleys and other necessary information.
+5. Roof Plan – Birds eye view showing all roof pitches, ridges, valleys and other necessary information.